eliasfoisner/MasterThesis/README.md

 **SinglePulse** is a Python library for processing, analyzing, and visualizing single-pulse ICP-MS data, with a focus on Perkin Elmer Syngistix and Nanomodul files.
 It provides tools for peak detection, background correction, calibration, particle analysis, and more.

-**Please do not edit any code in the main branch of this project!
-You are free to create a private fork of this project and edit the code to your needs.**

 ## Features

 - Syngistix & Nanomodul file support